SheryllD/SheryllD/README.md

 # 👋 Hi, I'm Sheryll!

-I’m a strategic, data-driven marketing professional with 15+ years of experience across growth marketing, data analytics, and project management.
-I am now expanding into full-stack development, AI, machine learning and data engineering.
+I'm a strategic, hands-on professional with 15+ years of experience in growth marketing, analytics, and project management.
+I've always been drawn to how data can shape smarter decisions, sharpen performance, and unlock new opportunities.
+Over time, I’ve moved deeper into the tech side.
+I have learnd to build things myself through full-stack development, machine learning, and data engineering.

-My mission is to build products and solutions that combine business logic, user experience, and automation.
-I thrive at the intersection of creativity, strategy, technology, and human behaviour — whether it’s improving processes, a campaign funnel, deploying scalable API's, applications ans chrome extensions.
+What drives me now is creating practical tools and products that connect business thinking with user needs and automation.
+I’m most at home where strategy meets creativity and code, whether I’m improving a workflow, tightening a funnel, or building an API, an app, or a browser extension.
+I like solving real problems and making things that work.

+Competitive edge: turning your data into gold mines.

 ---